9 MIN READ

-There is an explanation for this: If you find that your performance improves with experience, and it takes less time and effort to complete a task after you've done it a few times, then you've experienced the 'learning curve' in action.
+There's an explanation for this: you're benefiting from your journey on a "learning curve."
+When your performance improves with experience, and it takes less time and effort to complete a task after you've done it for a while, that's a learning curve in action.

 In this article, we'll explore how learning curves can help you and your organization to plan, support, and evaluate learning.
 Also, we'll examine how they can be used to help your people to learn faster, and to cope with change.

 The Origins of Learning Curves